Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

-\paragraph{PCS-guided assessment reveals limitations of NE algorithms for smooth biological structures.} Our PCS-guided assessment and validation of NE algorithms identify common limitations of popular NE algorithms, and provide empirical evidence and theoretical explanations of their unfavorable distortions of latent smooth structures.
-Moreover, our analysis {offers key insights into the methodological strategies underlying NESS, which is to develop stability measures to improve NE algorithms.}
+\paragraph{PCS-guided assessment reveals limitations of NE algorithms for smooth biological structures.} Our PCS-guided assessment and validation of NE algorithms identify common limitations of popular NE algorithms, and provide empirical evidence and theoretical account of their unfavorable fragmentation of latent smooth structures.

 {{\it\uline{Low graph connectivity is problematic for an NE algorithm to capture smooth structures.}}} An important component in the existing NE algorithms is the construction of a neighborhood graph based on the input dataset.
 In each NE algorithm, the connectivity of the resulting graph is either explicitly or implicitly determined by a hyperparameter, hereafter universally referred to as the ``graph connectivity parameter" (GCP), that controls the resolution of the neighborhood definition.
 For example, in UMAP, densMAP, and PHATE (hereafter referred to as PhateR), the GCP is defined as the number of neighbors $k$ in the $k$-nearest neighbor graph based on the input data \cite{mcinnes2018umap,moon2019visualizing,narayan2021assessing}; in t-SNE, it is defined as the ``perplexity," which determines edge weight assignment through entropy measures \cite{van2008visualizing}.
 In general, low GCP values produce sparser graphs, reducing computational cost, whereas high GCP values lead to denser graphs with increased computational demands.
 In practice, smaller GCPs are often preferred for efficiency, yet there is no principled approach for selecting GCPs that best preserve smooth structures.